justinrosales/justinrosales/README.md

-## Hey!
-I'm Justin 👋
+## Hallo! 👋

-- 💎 Nujabes, ATLA, and fantasy novel enthusiast.
-- ⚡ In my free time, I enjoy rock climbing and competing in esports.
+I want to see the real sky